 Seahorses in pairs or groups can be an exciting addition to a saltwater aquarium.
-The Tigertail Seahorse species is fairly common in the aquarium trade.
-Even better, Tigertails are easy to breed and will do well and reproduce regularly if offered a proper diet on a regular basis as well as safety from even perceived predation.
+The Tigertail Seahorse species is relatively common in the aquarium trade.
+Even better, Tigertails are easy to breed and will do well and regularly reproduce if they're offered a proper diet regularly and are provided safety from even perceived predation.

 |Scientific Name||Hippocampus comes|